 Intake of sick or exposed animals should be avoided when possible.
 Reschedule the appointment if delay will not threaten the health and welfare of the animal.

 If intake is necessary, assess the degree of risk to workers and other animals at the clinic.
 Determine the appropriate precautionary measures on a case-by-case basis.
-An abundance of caution is recommended.
+Consider how workers and other animals can be affected.

-Use appropriate cleaning and disinfection, hand hygiene, and personal protective equipment (lab coat, gloves, medical mask or respirator, and eye protection) when interacting with the animal.
+Use appropriate cleaning and disinfection, hand hygiene, and personal protective equipment (e.g., lab coat, gloves, respirator or mask, and eye protection) when interacting with the animal.

-Minimize the animals direct contact with people and other animals.
-Isolate them in a separate designated kennel area if possible.
+Minimize the animals’ direct contact with people and other animals.
+Isolate them in a separate designated area with its own air supply, if possible.

 If a client is COVID-19 positive or in isolation/quarantine and has concerns about transmitting COVID-19 to their companion animal(s), provide the following advice:

-Avoid close contact with their pet (petting, cuddling, kisses and licks, sharing food, sleeping in the same bed) for the duration of their illness or quarantine period.
+Avoid close contact with their animal (e.g., petting, cuddling, kisses and licks, sharing food, sleeping in the same bed) for the duration of their illness or quarantine period.

-Perform hand hygiene before and after handling or caring for their animal or touching their food and supplies.
+Perform hand hygiene before and after handling, caring for their animal, or touching their food and supplies.

-If possible, have another person in the immediate household care for the animal.
+If possible, have another person in the household who is not sick care for the animal.

-Take into consideration the comfort that a companion animal can provide to their owner while they are ill or isolated.
-There is no risk-based reason (at this time) to remove the animal from the household or surrender it to a shelter.
+Take into consideration the comfort that a companion animal can provide to their owner while they are ill or isolating.
+It is not necessary to remove the animal from the household or surrender it to a shelter.